 Any cities and towns may begin budgeting on a biennial basis if desired (see Ch.
 35A.34 RCW for code cities and Ch.
 35.34 RCW for all other cities and towns).

-By statute, the biennial fiscal year must start on January 1 of an odd-numbered year and end on December 31 of the following even-numbered year.
+By statute, the biennial fiscal year for cities and towns must start on January 1 of an odd-numbered year and end on December 31 of the following even-numbered year.
 To begin budgeting on a biennial basis, a city or town must pass an ordinance to that effect no later than June 30 of the preceding even-numbered year, six months before the beginning of the fiscal biennium.

-In addition, the city or town must review and modify the budget halfway through the biennium.
+In addition, the city or town must review and modify the budget sometime between September 1 and December 31 of the first (odd-numbered) year of the biennium (RCW 35.34.130 and RCW 35A.34.130).

 Biennial Budgeting for Counties